 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Chop the onion, carrot, sweet potato, beetroot and celery into small chunks and add them to a food processor or similar machine.
 Add in the garlic and bay leaves, and process for 10 seconds or until all the vegetables are chopped finely.

-Heat a large heavy based saucepan on medium heat.
-Add the oil and vegetables and cook for 5 minutes.
-Stir the vinegar, Italian herbs, coconut sugar, cinnamon, salt and pepper through the vegetables.
+Heat a large heavy-based saucepan on medium heat, then add the oil and chopped vegetables.
+Cook for 5 minutes, then stir in the vinegar, Italian herbs, coconut sugar, cinnamon, salt and pepper.

 Add the chicken broth and bring to a simmer.
 Cook covered for 30 minutes or until the vegetables have lost their raw veggie taste.

 Add contents of the saucepan to a high-speed blender with the olives (be careful not to burn yourself).
 Blend until you reach a smooth sauce.